Alabama June 01, 2016

 8. In 1966, Jeremiah Denton, a former U.S. senator from Alabama, blinked the word "torture" in Morse Code on national television to let the U.S. know what was happening to him.

-Mr. Denton was held captive in North Korea for seven "long" years.
+Mr. Denton was held captive in North Vietnam for seven "long" years.

 Were you already familiar with these things?
 What other things have happened in Alabama that many people may not know?